What is Laser Dentistry?

 What are the advantages of using a laser for gum contouring?

 Our diode laser instantly vaporizes the unwanted gum tissue, simultaneously cauterizing the cutting line.
 This has numerous advantages:

 - Easier recovery

 - Faster treatment times

-How Can Laser Gum Contouring Help You?
+What Can Gum Contouring Correct?